highlando/20-talk-ecc-hinfriccati/concept.md

 * algebraic part $G\pa$ -- polynomial part <!--(only proper ($\nu=1$) and more)-->

-##  MOR/Control with DAE-Riccati
+## Control with DAE-Riccati

-* Reduce/control the ODE part, keep the polynomial part
+* Typically done: control the ODE part, keep the polynomial part

-* see @morHeiSS08 et al. that follows these lines [Benner, Goyal, Gugercin, Heiland, Stykel, Weichelt, ...]

-* for model reduction -- no objections

-    + see the $B\pa \neq 0$ section in Heinkenschloss et al.

 * for control -- OK, as long as the polynomial part is zero